valdelisle/test_carousel/Thought Process.md

 I solved it by swapping the order of the parameters in the query string??

 I also noticed that the response format had changed (a 'media' level had disappeared from the json).

+EDIT: I found the issue was with the URL which I should have copied from Postam's console - all working now.

 ## Cleanup
 Finally, I split js and css into their own files, cleaned up the dead code and played a little with the CSS to make it look better.